Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 To derive a trait we use the derive attribute.

-Attributes can be defined either inside or outside the item they are for, however, like Documentation, unless the attribute is being in some way applied to the whole file (for example, as a module), we exclusively use external attributes that come before the item they apply to.
+Attributes can be defined either inside or outside the item they are for, however, like Documentation, unless the attribute is being applied to a whole file (for example, as a module), we exclusively use external attributes that come before the item they apply to.

-Like Documentation, we use an exclamation mark to differentiate the two
+And like Documentation, we use an exclamation mark to differentiate the two

 The derive attribute itself, looks a bit like a function, and it takes a list of what _looks_ like traits but are actually what we call "Derive Macros"